 After Your Microdermabrasion Treatment

-After your microdermabrasion treatment, you should protect your skin from the sun, to extend your results and reduce sun-related skin damage.
+After your microdermabrasion treatment, you should protect your skin from the sun.
+This will help to extend your results and reduce sun-related skin damage.
 Your skin may be slightly pink, but there is no downtime associated with the treatment.

 For best results, microdermabrasion treatments are often performed as a series.
-Once you have achieved your desired results, you may wish to return to our office for maintenance sessions to help maintain your healthy-looking skin.
+Once you have achieved your desired results, you may wish to return to our office for maintenance sessions to help keep up your healthy-looking skin.